sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 application merely because failures in the underlying YARN cluster have triggered restarts.

+*Important:* The cluster-wide limit of `yarn.resourcemanager.am.max-attempts` places an upper limit on the number of retries that any application can request.
+If the application fails after less restarts than requested, check this cluster setting.

 ### `hoya.yarn.queue` - the name of the YARN queue for the cluster.

 This identifies the queue submit the application creation request to, which can